plopcas/covid19-peak-detector/README.md

 For simplicity and to avoid unnecessary spam, after sending the alert the process removes it from the database.

+In addition to that, there is an anonymous chat available, in which COVID-19 news are posted every 10 minutes.
+People can comment on the news or just talk about the weather.

 ## Running locally

 Run DynamoDB locally and update application.properties` to point to your local instance.